jorroll/rschedule/docs/usage/README.md

    * equal to the provided datetime are ignored.
    *
    * If the occurrence generator has a duration, and `excludeStart !== true`,
+   * and a `maxDuration` argument is supplied (either in the constructor or
-   * then any occurrence that's end time is after/equal to the provided
+   * here), then any occurrence that's end time is after/equal to the provided
    * datetime return true.
    */
-  occursAfter(
-    date: DateInput<T>,
-    options: { excludeStart?: boolean; maxDuration?: number }, ): boolean;
+  occursAfter(date: DateInput, options?: { excludeStart?: boolean; maxDuration?: number }): boolean;

   /**
    * Returns true if an occurrence starts before the provided datetime.